next-exp/IC/doc/contributing.rst

    do.

    This is a frequently underappreciated aspect of tests.
-On many occasions, the process of devising, writing and passing tests makes leads to a much better understanding of the tested code and the domain it addresses.
+On many occasions, the process of devising, writing and passing tests leads to a much better understanding of the tested code and the domain it addresses.

 3. Act as documentation.